lewisandclark/push/README.md

 ### Dependencies

-You must install the [utilities classes](https://github.com/lewisandclark/utilities) to be able to use this module.
+You must install our [utilities classes](https://github.com/lewisandclark/utilities) to be able to use this module.
 It provides http status responses and  the inflector, which is used to handle pluralization of tags.

 ## Installation

+The easiest way to install this software is to use git to clone it into your livewhale/client/modules folder as follows:

+    $ cd /path/to/your/livewhale/client/modules
+    $ git clone git://github.com/lewisandclark/pubsubhub.git

+Git will then copy the most current version of the code into a pubsubhub folder within clients/modules.

+## API Clients

+You will need to create API clients by hand in your database as a helper tool is not yet available (planned for a future release).
+To do this, insert into your livewhale_apiclients a row containing two different 32 character hashes for both the `client_id` and `client_secret` and the obvious other elements.

+If you are using MySQL, the following code would work:

+    INSERT INTO `livewhale_apiclients` (`id`, `created_at`, `updated_at`, `client_id`, `client_secret`, `name`, `email`) VALUES(NULL, NOW(), NOW(), '0123456798abcdef0123456798abcdef', '0123456798abcdef0123456798abcdef', 'Some Application Name', 'contact.or.errors@some.application.com');